 2020 Water Quality Initiative

-A local source of renewable energy, landfill gas, is being recycled into power at the Jones Island Water Reclamation Facility, helping MMSD customers save 10's of millions of dollars over a 20 year period.
+A local source of renewable energy, landfill gas, is being recycled into power at the Jones Island Water Reclamation Facility, helping MMSD customers save millions of dollars on conservation energy sources.

 “Cleaning wastewater requires a tremendous amount of energy, especially when it rains,” said Kevin Shafer, MMSD Executive Director.
 “This project created jobs, is good for our customer’s wallets, and for the environment, reducing air pollution from traditional energy sources.”